 Drain the urine from the bag into the container given to you by your health care provider.
-Deliver the sample to the laboratory or your health care provider as soon as possible.
+Deliver the sample to the laboratory or your provider as soon as possible.

 The test involves only normal urination, and there is no discomfort.

-Your doctor may order this test to see if there is liver damage.
+You may need this test to see if there is liver damage.
 It may also be done to check for certain tumors.

 This test is only rarely done.
 Other tests (such as gamma glutamyl transpeptidase) are as accurate and are more easily available.

-Normal values range from 2 - 18 units per 24 hours.
+Normal values range from 2 to 18 units per 24 hours.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.